Bank of Makati

-Bank of Makati, (A Savings Bank) Inc. or BMI is a thrift bank established in 1956.
-It was founded as a rural bank prior to its approval by the Bangko Sentral ng Pilipinas to operate as a thrift bank on April 28, 2015; it officially became a savings bank.
+Bank of Makati, (A Savings Bank) (BMI) is a Filipino thrift bank established in 1956.
+It was founded as a rural bank prior to its approval by the Bangko Sentral ng Pilipinas to operate as a thrift bank on April 28, 2015, when it officially became a savings bank.

 History

 The Bank of Makati was established on September 22, 1956, as the "Rural Bank of Makati, Inc." along J.P.
 Rizal in the then-town of Makati, Rizal.
 In October 2001, the banking company underwent a change in ownership as well as some reforms.
 In November 2005, the name of the company was officially changed to "Bank of Makati (A Rural Bank), Inc.".